Malahdl/to-do-app-JavaScript/README.md

 Your tasks will be saved on your local storage, and you can remove them as well.

 You can watch the demonstration video for more clarity.

+You can also see some snapshots of the app in the "samples" folder.